Position

 • Proven experience as a Pastry Cook or similar role.

-• Strong understanding of pastry and baking techniques.
+• Strong understanding of baking techniques and ingredients.

 • Excellent attention to detail and ability to follow recipes accurately.